 Also, by allowing the business owner to be their own Trustee these changes made it all more accessible, affordable and manageable for the small business owners and the self-employed in general.

 If you are self-employed and have no full-time W-2 employees (other than you spouse or other owners of your business) you qualify to self-sponsor a 401(k) plan, and serve as the Trustee, Plan Administrator and direct all its investments.

-That means that you, and only you have control of the retirement plan.
-Say good-bye to third-party Custodians; say good-bye to high transaction fees; say good-bye to costly processing delays; and say good-bye to frustratingly restrictive investment provisions.
+Being Trustee of the 401(k) means that you, and only you have control of the retirement plan.
+Say good-bye to third-party Custodians; say good-bye to high transaction fees; say good-bye to costly processing delays; and say good-bye to frustrating investment restrictions.

 Say hello to complete and total autonomy to invest in virtually unlimited investment options.